rubyredrick/ri_cal/README.txt

 or

   event.occurrences(:before => Date.today >> 1)

+Another option on the occurrences method is the :overlapping option, which takes an array of two Dates, Times or DateTimes which are expected to be in chronological order.
+Only events which occur either partially or fully within the range given by the :overlapping option will be enumerated.

 Alternately, you can use the RiCal::OccurrenceEnumerator#each method, or another Enumerable method (RiCal::OccurrenceEnumerator includes Enumerable), and terminate when you wish by breaking out of the block.